open-craft/xblock-group-project-v2/README.md

 The results of work produced by students are uploaded to the server to facilitate sharing them among team members and for future grading.

+Uploaded files are validated against a list of allowed mime-types and extensions.
+See ["File upload validation" section][file-upload-validation] for the full list.

+[file-upload-validation]: docs/development.md#file-upload-validation]

 **Admin Dashboard**